bparanj/crystal/security/unix/beaglebone.md

 What are the use cases for BeagleBone Black?

-The BeagleBone Black is a versatile single-board computer with various use cases, :
+The BeagleBone Black is a versatile single-board computer with various use cases:

 1. **Embedded Systems Development**: Ideal for creating and testing embedded systems due to its GPIO, PWM, and ADC capabilities.